 Includes international journal articles from 1971 to the present from more than 1,750 titles; 1,200 titles are available in full text

-Select the electronic newsletter link to get updates on their products and services or set up an RSS feed to access important information in your field.
+Select this Sign Up link to get updates on their products and services or set up an RSS feed to access important information in your field.
 Also worth checking is the What's New column on the main page.
 This column provides information on their search engine and on their databases and related services.

 If you have access to ABI-Inform, do a search on an aspect of health care policy.
 What kinds of articles do you turn up?
 Are you surprised by the different types of content that show up?